- Training

 % amount deposit

-You can also specify a deposit amount here that you want to apply automatically to all orders e.g. 20% or $1,000.
+You can also specify a deposit amount here that you want to apply automatically to all orders e.g. 10% or $1,000.

-You can enable this option to recognise your revenue only when you make shipments of goods to your clients.
-This allows correct revenue recognition in line with product delivery which is great if your product delivery is staggered, or has long lead times.
+This allows correct revenue recognition in line with product delivery which is great if your product delivery is staggered or has long lead times.

 See this page for more details.